Table of Contents

 24 hours a day, 7 days a week

 Ethyl glucuronide (EtG) is a compound produced by the liver when it digests alcohol in a person’s system.
-When a person consumes alcohol and the liver digests it, the liver produces EtG and it stays in the body until passed through urine.
+When a person consumes alcohol and the liver digests it, the liver produces EtG, and it stays in the body until it is passed through urine.

 EtG is a biomarker.
-Biomarkers are byproducts produced by the human body that can indicate whether a person has been exposed to other chemicals, is ill, or if they have an infection.
-When a person’s urine is tested and is positive for the presence of EtG, it serves as evidence that the person consumed or been exposed to alcohol.
+Biomarkers are byproducts produced by the human body that can indicate whether a person has been exposed to other chemicals, is ill, or has an infection.
+When a person’s urine is tested and is positive for the presence of EtG, it serves as evidence that the person has consumed or been exposed to alcohol.

 Legal Impact of EtG Testing